mewfinity06/starburst/README.md

 func add_and_print<T>(x: T, y: T) :
   // Traits uses PEMDAS to be evaluated, so to explain to the compiler that
-  // T can either be WholeNumber OR FloatNumber AND Display, you **must** use parentheses where T: impl (WholeNumber ?
+  // T can either be WholeNumber OR FloatNumber AND Display, you **must** use parentheses where T : impl (WholeNumber ?
 FloatNumber) & Display {
   let res = add(x, y);
   println!("{} + {} = {}", .{x, y, res});